the-game-bureau/WordFleet/rules.md

 ---

-## 📋 Setup
+## All Hands On Deck!

 ### What You Need
 - 2 Battle Tracker sheets from thegamebureau.com/wrdflt
 - 2 pens or pencils
 - 2 highlighters (optional) for enhanced tracking

-### Fleet Composition
+### Fleet Deployment
-Place 5 word ships on your Battle Tracker Defense Grid (bottom left):
+Place 5 Word Ships on your Battle Tracker Defense Grid (bottom left).
+Choose auto-generated or player-chosen Word Ships.
+Both players must choose the same type..

-- **KETCH:** 5-letter word (e.g., PIANO)
+KETCH: 5-letter word (e.g., PIANO)
-- **SHIP:** 4-letter word (e.g., JUMP)
+SHIP: 4-letter word (e.g., JUMP)
-- **SUB:** 3-letter word (e.g., BED)
+SUB: 3-letter word (e.g., BED)
-- **ARK:** 3-letter word (e.g., RUN)
+ARK: 3-letter word (e.g., RUN)
-- **PT:** 2-letter word (e.g., IF)
+PT: 2-letter word (e.g., IF)

-*Note: Ship names are just fun naval-themed labels—they don't affect gameplay and simply correspond to word lengths!*
+Note: Ship names are just naval-themed labels—they don't affect gameplay and simply correspond to word lengths!
+Placement Rules:

-- Ships must be valid English words
+Word ships must be valid English words
-- Place horizontally or vertically only
-- Ships may touch edges but cannot overlap
+Place left to right horizontally or top to bottom vertically only Ships may touch edges but cannot overlap
-- No diagonals, proper nouns, abbreviations, hyphenated words, or suffixes
+No diagonals, proper nouns, abbreviations, hyphenated words, or suffixes

-### Choosing Your Fleet

-Each player places five word ships with lengths: 5, 4, 3, 3, and 2 letters.

-*The ship type names (KETCH, SHIP, SUB, ARK, PT) are just playful naval-themed nicknames for different word lengths—use any valid words you want!*

-#### Option A: Quick Start
-- Use pre-selected words printed on the Battle Tracker
-- Good for beginners or fast games

-#### Option B: Custom Fleet
+### Classified Manifest (right side)
+- Count each letter in your full fleet
-- Choose your own words
+- Record totals after placing your ships
-- Can use themed categories (see Optional Rules)
-- All words must follow placement rules

-**Note:** Both players must use the same option.
+- Used to answer Letter Sweeps quickly and accurately

-### Battle Tracker Guide
+### Gameplay

-### Attack Grid (top left)
+Captains take turns launching attacks.

+Call out a grid coordinate.

+**Possible results:**
+- **Miss:** No ship present, no information given
+- **Bullseye:** Correct letter in correct spot
+- **Hit & Yes:** Wrong letter in that spot, but letter exists in fleet (opponent states count)
+- **Hit & No:** Wrong letter and letter not in fleet (opponent states 0)

 Track your attacks on your opponent:
 - **Bullseyes:** Write correct letter in a circle
 - **Hits:** X with guessed letter (wrong letter, correct location)
 - **Misses:** Use a dot
 - Cross out completed ships once fully revealed

+### Recording Results
+- Use colors or symbols to record attack results
+- Track letter confirmations, misses, and hits on your Attack Grid

 ### Recon Log (top right)
 Record Letter Sweep results: